 Also, they have decided to allow individuals to take part in the Experience and Sprint distances.
 This is slightly at odds with the declared definition of the sport (especially Ötillö events), which states that it is a team sport, where you compete as a team of 2 people.
 For me, competing as a couple is one of the things that makes swimrun unique and more enjoyable, as you share the race experience with your partner, and support each other during the whole race.

 BUT, I think it's a good way to introduce the sport to new people.

 It's hard to believe that Hvar SwimRun was ages ago now - it still feels like a few days!
 So, what was our first REAL Swimrun race like?
 There's no easy way to break this to you - it was TOUGH!
 But so much fun.

 Hvar isn't easy to get to from Spain.
 We had to fly from Alicante to Barcelona, then on to Frankfurt in Germany, then another flight to Split in Croatia.
 And then a 1-hour bus transfer to the port in Split, to get onto the catamaran ferry to Hvar Town.

 A bit of a trek but well worth it, as we had not been to Croatia before, and we were looking forward to a new place to explore as well as the SwimRun race.
-It looked stunning, with crystal-clear waters, a pretty old town and of course islands to swim to.
+It looked stunning, with crystal-clear waters, ( And I mean CRYSTAL clear), a pretty old town and of course islands to swim to.